dfcastap/grv-app-deploy/README.md

     [Wed Jul 25 07:11:38.606278 2018] [wsgi:error] [pid 5719:tid 139903778035456] [client 185.50.221.158:44834] FileNotFoundError: File b'static/Volumes' does not exist
     [Wed Jul 25 07:11:38.606284 2018] [wsgi:error] [pid 5719:tid 139903778035456] [client 185.50.221.158:44834]
     ```
+32. to Fix this error, ensure the absolute path on the server is used: `/var/www/html/grv-app-deploy/static`
+33.